lamps-lab/patentfigure/PatentFigureSegmentation/README.md

 # PatentFigureSegmentation
-This project is about the segmentation of patent drawings using a pipeline integrated with Transformer method.
+This project is about the segmentation of patent drawings using a pipeline integrated with Transformer model.
 The following steps were carried out in order to perform the segmentation:

-- We used Amazon Rekognition tool to obtain bounding box coordinates for the figure labels
+- We used Amazon Rekognition tool to obtain bounding box coordinates for the figure labels.

-- We used the coordinates obtained in step 1 to wipe off the figure labels
+- We used the coordinates obtained in step 1 to wipe off the figure labels.

+- We processed the figure only images before applying a Transformer model on the images.

-- Then, we used Transformer method to segment the patent drawings and their corresponding labels.
+- Then, we used Transformer model to segment the patent drawings and their corresponding labels.

+- The output are segmented images and a json file that includes the metadata extracted from each sub-figure in the patent drawings.

 # Running the Pipeline
 1. Clone this repository and create a python virtual environment and activate it.